nexossama/E-student/README.md

 ## Project Overview

 This is a student management system project built using `Python` and the `Tkinter` library.
 The application allows students to register, access their personal profile, and download course materials.
 It also provides an admin space for administrators to manage files, view student information, and upload news.
 The system utilizes `MySQL` as the database management system and incorporates features such as image validation using `opencv` and visitor tracking.
-The application is build using  `PyCharm IDEA`.
+The application is build using  `PyCharm IDE`.

 ---
 ![Texte alternatif de l'image](images/logo.png)